-Amos and Jerusha Brewster of Norwich, Connecticut married in 1761, and would both die famously: he in a battle that helped turn the American Revolution toward victory for the colonists and she in a murder that remains unsolved to this day.
+Amos and Jerusha Brewster of Norwich, Conn., married in 1761, and would both die famously: he in a battle that helped turn the American Revolution toward victory and she in a murder that remains unsolved to this day.

-British naval ships were ordered to proceed up the Delaware River with needed supplies.
-A force of 200 to 400 Americans stationed at Fort Mifflin, including Amos Brewster, were ordered to prevent them from reaching Philadelphia.
+British naval ships proceeded up the Delaware River with needed supplies.
+A force of 200 to 400 Americans stationed at Fort Mifflin, including Amos Brewster, had orders to prevent them from reaching Philadelphia.

 For nearly six weeks, this small contingent of men succeeded in stopping the British Navy from completing its mission.
-Bombarded daily, the American soldiers rebuild their fort each night until, on November 15, a force of six British ships armed with more than 200 cannon approached the fort, which had only ten guns.
+Bombarded daily, the American soldiers rebuilt their fort each night.
+Then on November 15, a force of six British ships armed with more than 200 cannon approached the fort, which had only 10 guns.

 The Brewster genealogy proudly notes: Amos Brewster served in the Revolutionary War and died of wounds received at Fort Mifflin, he being one of the heroic three hundred who defended the fort so valiantly when besieged by the British.
 The old New England valor was in Amos and he fell with his face toward the foe.

-Jerusha Brewster, now a widow and living at the couple’s Canterbury, Connecticut home, was left to raise the couple’s four children.
+Jerusha Brewster, now a widow and living at the couple’s Canterbury, Conn., home, raised the couple’s four children alone.
 And by 1800 she was living with her daughter and son-in-law, Lovisa and James Morse.

-The relationship between Jerusha and her son-in-law was a difficult one.
+Jerusha Brewster had a difficult relationship with her son-in-law.
 Early in 1802, Jerusha left home for several weeks, and upon returning in April her fortunes took a turn for the worse.

 Newspaper accounts say that the morning after she returned home, Jerusha made pancakes for her daughter and three grandchildren:

-“She had been absent from the family for more than a fortnight; she left a bowl of flour in her cupboard; and the morning after her return she made some pancakes of the flour; while she was preparing her breakfast, two of her grandchildren came into her room, to whom she gave cake.
-Soon after, her daughter, Mrs. Morse, who always treated her mother well, came in with her child of nine months old; she ate two, giving the child a piece, and went out.
+“She had been absent from the family for more than a fortnight; she left a bowl of flour in her cupboard; and the morning after her return she made some pancakes of the flour,” reported the newspaper.
+“While she was preparing her breakfast, two of her grandchildren came into her room, to whom she gave cake.
+Soon after, her daughter, Mrs. Morse, who always treated her mother well, came in with her child of nine months old; she ate two, giving the child a piece, and went out.”

-At Jerusha’s funeral, the minister, Rev. Waterman, chose to deliver a sermon aimed at her killer, speaking on the Biblical passage from Corinthians: “For we must all appear before the judgment seat of Christ, so that each one may be paid back according to what he has done while in the body, whether good or evil.”
+At the funeral of Jerusha Brewster, the minister, Rev. Waterman, chose to deliver a sermon aimed at her killer.
+He spoke on the Biblical passage from Corinthians: “For we must all appear before the judgment seat of Christ, so that each one may be paid back according to what he has done while in the body, whether good or evil.”